 For the first time in a decade, large numbers of ships are heading for lay‑up as the COVID‑19 pandemic crushes demand for consumer goods and widespread travel restrictions temporarily end passenger cruising.

-This volume of lay-up has not been seen since the global financial crisis of 2008 and 2009.
-Up to 15 percent of the global fleet of bulk carriers and containerships were removed from trading as shipments of dry bulk commodities like iron ore and coal and consumer goods contracted.
+This volume of lay‑up has not been seen since the global financial crisis of 2008 and 2009.
+Up to 15% of the global fleet of bulk carriers and containerships were removed from trading as shipments of dry bulk commodities like iron ore and coal and consumer goods contracted.

 This time it’s different.
 Cruise and short‑sea shipping are the first, highest profile casualties with industry leaders publicly stating in April that prolonged lay‑ups were being considered following the suspension of cruise services.

-In Norway, where many of the North Sea’s offshore services, deep sea and rig companies are based, turnover declined by 25 percent by mid-April, according to the Norwegian Shipowners Association.
-Passenger ship sector turnover was 79 percent lower.
-Lay-up numbers were anticipated to triple by the year’s end, based on a member survey.
+In Norway, where many of the North Sea’s offshore services, deep sea and rig companies are based, turnover declined by 25% by mid‑April, according to the Norwegian Shipowners Association.
+Passenger ship sector turnover was 79% lower.
+Lay‑up numbers were anticipated to triple by the year’s end, based on a member survey.

 Cold or long‑term lay‑up applies to vessels spending up to five years out of service, which reduces daily running costs to a bare minimum.
 The duration of lay‑up is a crucial decision and one that is particularly difficult to make in the midst of a pandemic.
 Yet, when the vessel can be expected to return to service dictates the scale of savings to be made.

 Anecdotal reports suggest anchorages provided by specialist lay‑up companies are already filling up or booked out.
 The warmer waters off Malaysia and Indonesia are popular anchorage areas, while in northwest Europe, some ports have begun advertising availability to host smaller passenger ferry and roll‑on roll‑off ships, aside from traditional locations in Norway.